dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.3.0 =
+- Add: It is now possible to submit bank transfer requests with a combination of SWIFT/BIC and Account Number.
+This will be useful for African countries.
+- Improve: Saving transactions and addresses to the DB is now much faster.
+This should improve the UI experience when submitting transactions.
+- Fix: When submitting a bank transfer request, it is no longer possible to click the submit button again while another request is underway.

 = 6.2.7 =
 - Fix: Issue with withdrawal fees not loaded, introduced in 6.2.6 is now fixed.
 - Fix: Issue with transaction emails not being sent in some environments, introduced in 6.2.6, is possibly now fixed (CNR).